Making your own wearable art is a great way to add custom pieces to your wardrobe and get the exact look you want to reflect your style.

 To make a top similar to this one, I have found some cool stamps for you to use, and put the links at the end of this post.

-I had envisioned using certain colors, so I blend the fabric paints to achieve the correct shades of blue and green.
+I had envisioned using certain colors, so I blend the fabric paints and acrylic paints to achieve the correct shades of blue and green.
 The process takes several days, since the paint needs to set for 48 hours before it is heat set.

 Turn plain fabric into wearable art